itzTedx/sphere-it/docs/code-conventions.md

 # Code Conventions

 This document outlines the coding standards, conventions, and best practices for the Sphere Global project.
+It's designed to be accessible for developers of all experience levels, including those new to React and modern web development.

 ## 🎯 General Principles